MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 For more information, see [What is a RODC?](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771030(v=ws.10)).

-The Enterprise Read-Only Domain Controllers applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Enterprise Read-Only Domain Controllers applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |